jedmurdock/figured-blog/README.md

 This is my first Laravel app and this is also my first attempt at Vue.js.

-I'm sure I'm making all sorts of rookie mistakes on this project that given a month or two of best-practice guidance for these specific frameworks I could clean up.
-I have some professional experience with a Rails / React stack which is conceptually similar.

 I designed this blog as an API first / JavaScript framework app because that's generally how I think.
 I decided to handle the login/logout and registration pages as standard Laravel thanks to the built-in Laravel views, although the api routes exist and are tested.